ronin-alpha-code/GraphQL-Blog/README.md

   This project will be developed in multiple stages.
 Currently following stages are done.
   - Initialisation of project
   - User creation through seed and GraphQl setup.
-  - GraphQl Engine mount and testing on localhost
+  - GraphQl Engine mount and testing on localhost.
+  - Added JWT to perform token based authorixation in application.
+  - Added Login and SignUp methods as mutations and token generation.
+  - Handled Errors.
+  - Added validations in User model.
 ### Prerequisites

 - Ruby on Rails
 - Sqlite3
 - GraphQL
+- JWT for token based authentication.

 ### Installation